-It's interesting that it doesn't say that a wind actually blew.
+It is interesting that it does not say that a wind actually blew.
 It does say that there came the sound of a mighty rushing wind.
 Maybe a wind did blow, but at least it had a hurricane-like sound.
 The sound was understood or it was perceived to be coming from heaven.
 It says that it filled the whole house where they were sitting, which is interesting.
 Why would he mention sitting?
-Why weren't they just standing around and fellowshipping with one another?
+Why were they not just standing around and fellowshipping with one another?
 Well, because in all probability "the house" that is mentioned there was, in actuality, the Temple.
 They were sitting because it was a holy day, and they were having a service.

 And there appeared unto them cloven tongues like as of fire, and it sat upon each of them.
 (Acts 2:3)

 In addition to the wind-like sound, flames of fire appeared either to fall upon or to rise from those who were given God's Spirit.
 There's no indication that these flames appeared on anybody else, except those who were in the house.
 This may have been done because fire had previously been associated with a form of baptism—another reason why I read to you Luke 3 where John the Baptist mentioned the "baptism of fire."
 So, it had previously been associated with a form of baptism by John the Baptist.
 God used the fire to identify those who were receiving His Spirit at that time—a form of visible "sanctification" (being set apart).
 In any case, nothing like that occurs at "tarry meetings"—nor does it occur when any of us receive God's Holy Spirit.

 And they were all filled with the Holy Spirit, and began to speak with other tongues, as the Spirit gave them utterance.
 (Acts 2:4)